dctanner/dctanner.github.io/content/blog/building-an-ai-superserver/building-an-ai-superserver.md

 {% image "IMG_4750.jpeg", "The pallet" %}

 After lugging it up the stairs and reading the manual, I installed 10 RTX 3090s I bought second hand from someone who previously was using them for mining.
-Note that to fit the maximum number of GPUs in a system you'll need to find blower or turo style GPUs that are only two slots wide.
-The vast majoriy of 3090 and 4090 GPUs are for gaming, and they will take up 3 slots and the power comes out the top and you won't be able to put the case on your server.
+Note that to fit the maximum number of GPUs in a system you'll need to find blower or turbo style GPUs that are only two slots wide.
+The vast majority of 3090 and 4090 GPUs are for gaming, and they will take up 3 slots and the power comes out the top and you won't be able to put the case on your server.
 If you can't find blower consumer GPUs, you're next best bet is the RTX A6000 which is still fairly good value for money, even if it's still 3x more than a 4090.

 You'll also need to add the CPUs (two of them), memory and storage.
 I sourced everything secondhand from eBay.
 Most things cost no more than a few hundred dollars each.
 I went with 2x Intel Xeon Platinum 8160, 12x32GB DDR memory and an 8TB SSD.